 You will also observe and participate in Tumor Board and other educational conferences.
 This will be an excellent way for you to better understand the vital role pathologists fill in the evaluation and management of patients.

 The department has multiple active areas of research and inquiry, and you may have an opportunity to take part in a project.
 Please note that the availability of these projects is at the discretion of the preceptor.

-Who should consider this rotation: IMG seeking hands-on patient care experience in family medicine.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in pathology.

 Will a letter of recommendation be offered: Yes, assuming that the IMG meets the expectations of the rotation.
 Dr. Desai will provide the physician with guidelines which will improve the quality of the letter.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.